Capital at risk. No FSCS protection. Instant access not guaranteed

 Saving for retirement requires careful consideration.
 In many cases investors will benefit by seeking support from a financial adviser to help select an appropriate investment portfolio taking into account factors such as their return objectives and risk appetite.
 A financial adviser can also help to decide which SIPP operators may or may not be most suitable.

 RateSetter are very pleased to have been approved for SIPP investment by the operators listed above and we currently have funded SIPP accounts with each of these.
-However, RateSetter makes no recommendations or statements on behalf of any of the providers; nor do we offer any guidance or advice to investors on how to choose their provider.
+However, RateSetter makes no recommendations or statements on behalf of any of the providers; nor do we offer advice to investors on how to choose their provider.

 If you have any questions in relation to investing with RateSetter from a SIPP or a SSAS please contact us on: [email protected]